shushill/youtube_api/README.md

 In the YoutubeAPI go to rooms folder and in the jobs.py, we can insert any query and youtube api will fetch the data from youtube services.
 <img width="1438" alt="Screenshot 2022-12-16 at 6 12 40 PM" src="https://user-images.githubusercontent.com/28860154/208100988-118c46fa-b8c7-4f36-8cee-f6c5778dd6b5.png">

+And, Please change the Youtube API keys in .env folder inside youtubeapi.

 How to run: